Living with a Heart

 This crushed my heart.
 I wanted to go back and say, “I’m sorry, you can help me!”
 It was so painful to my heart.
 If I’d meditated on it a bit, I probably would’ve teared up.
 It’s tough to live in this world with a heart.

-The Heart My Achilles’ Heal
+My Achilles’ Heal

 But here is the truth about that statement: as a Christian, I am not given the opportunity to do otherwise.
-Born-again believers have to live open-hearted, as Jennifer told me just today.
+Born-again believers have to live open-hearted, as my friend told me just today.
 And I wholeheartedly agree.
 We, His children, have to walk in the world He died for with our hearts open—hearts that bleed, hurt and feel just as He Himself did when He walked on this earth.
 Though His allegiance was the Will of the Father, His heart was touched by our humanity.

 He is able to deal gently with those who are ignorant and are going astray, since He Himself is subject to weakness.